 From using electrical currents on our skin to trying the viral "zombie" mask, we'll do a lot of things in the name of youthful looking skin.
 But putting snail slime on your skin?
 It seems like that might be where some people draw the line and trust us, that too was our first thought.

 However, before you write the ingredient off altogether, you should know, snail mucin actually has some benefits for your skin.
 The ingredient has been getting a lot of love on social media for its ability to help smooth skin and reduce wrinkles.
-On TikTok, videos featuring snail mucin have more than 1.3 billion collective views, with many people raving about one product in particular: The Cosrx Snail Mucin 96% Power Repairing Essence.
+On TikTok, videos featuring snail mucin have racked up millions of views, with many people raving about one product in particular: The Cosrx Snail Mucin 96% Power Repairing Essence.

-To get the details on what exactly makes the ingredient so buzzy, we tapped top New York City-based board-certified dermatologist Dr. Debra Jaliman and Dr. Angela Lamb.
+To get the details on what exactly makes the ingredient so buzzy, we tapped top New York City-based board-certified dermatologists Dr. Debra Jaliman and Dr. Angela Lamb.

 What is snail mucin? | What does snail mucin do for skin? | Are there any risks to using snail mucin on skin? | More snail mucin products to try | How we choose | Meet our experts